g-kutty/py-tour/lessons/01/introduction/handling_errors.md

 - Here are some common errors that we might run into when printing strings:

+&nbsp;

-- __SyntaxError__
+➭ __SyntaxError__

 - If the quotes are mismatched Python will notice this and inform you that your code has an error in its syntax because the line ended before the double-quote that was supposed to close the string appeared.

     ```python
         print "Mismatched quotes will cause a SyntaxError'
     ```

 - The program will abruptly stop running with the following message:

     ```python
         SyntaxError: EOL while scanning a string literal
     ```

+&nbsp;

-- __NameError__
+➭ __NameError__

 - Another issue you might run into is attempting to create a string without quotes at all.
-Python treats words not in quotes as commands, like the `print` statement.
+Python treats words not in quotes as commands, like the _print_ statement.

 - If it fails to recognize these words as defined, Python will complain the code has a `NameError`.

     ```python
         print Without quotes will cause a NameError